About the Heart and Blood Vessels

 The heart is a large, muscular organ that pumps blood filled with oxygen and nutrients through the blood vessels to the body tissues.
 It's made up of:

 The right atrium receives blood from the body, which is low in oxygen.
+This is the blood from the veins.

 The right ventricle pumps the blood from the right atrium into the lungs to provide it with oxygen and remove carbon dioxide.